Organizers

 Bryson Katona, MD, PhD

-Dr. Bryson Katona is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Pennsylvania Perelman School of Medicine, where he serves as the Director of Penn's Lynch Syndrome Program where he oversees clinical and research efforts focused on Lynch syndrome.
-Dr. Katona also serves as the Director of the Gastrointestinal Cancer Genetics Program (hyperlink to https://www.pennmedicine.org/cancer/navigating-cancer-care/programs-and-centers/gastrointestinal-cancer-genetics-and-risk-evaluation-program) and Director of the Gastrointestinal Cancer Risk Evaluation Program (hyperlink to https://www.pennmedicine.org/cancer/navigating-cancer-care/programs-and-centers/gastrointestinal-cancer-genetics-and-risk-evaluation-program/gi-cancer-risk-evaluation) at Penn, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
+Dr. Bryson Katona is is the Jeffery and Cynthia King Assistant Professor of Lynch Syndrome Research in the Division of Gastroenterology and Hepatology at the University of Pennsylvania Perelman School of Medicine, where he serves as the Director of Penn's Lynch Syndrome Program where he oversees clinical and research efforts focused on Lynch syndrome.
+Dr. Katona also serves as an Assistant Professor of Medicine and Genetics, the Director of the Gastrointestinal Cancer Genetics Program (https://www.pennmedicine.org/cancer/navigating-cancer-care/programs-and-centers/gastrointestinal-cancer-genetics-and-risk-evaluation-program) and Director of the Gastrointestinal Cancer Risk Evaluation Program (https://www.pennmedicine.org/cancer/navigating-cancer-care/programs-and-centers/gastrointestinal-cancer-genetics-and-risk-evaluation-program/gi-cancer-risk-evaluation) at Penn, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
 Dr. Katona is a physician-scientist who is an expert in gastrointestinal cancer genetics, and his research program focuses on the diagnosis, risk assessment, management, and biology of hereditary gastrointestinal cancer predisposition syndromes.
 Dr. Katona serves on the Executive Council for the Collaborative Group of the Americans on Inherited Gastrointestinal Cancers, and he also serves on the National Comprehensive Cancer Network's committee on hereditary colorectal cancer syndromes.
 Dr. Katona received his BA/MS at the University of Pennsylvania, followed by his MD/PhD at Washington University in St. Louis.

 E. John Wherry, PhD